WikiDBs/wikidbs.github.io/index.md

   year         = {2023},
 }
 ```

-## About
-WikiDBs is developed by Liane Vogel, Jan-Micha Bodensohn and Carsten Binnig from the Systems Group at the Technical University of Darmstadt, Germany as well as DFKI.

 # Acknowledgments
 We thank Till Döhmen and Madelon Hulsebos for generously providing the table statistics from their [GitSchemas dataset](https://github.com/tdoehmen/gitschemas).